proofcarryingdata/example-issuer/README.md

 ## 📜 Usage

+To run everything, you must have a local instance of the [zupass](https://github.com/proofcarryingdata/zupass/) PCD Passport on your machine.
+Follow this [guide](https://github.com/proofcarryingdata/zupass/#for-developers-local-development) to get it running correctly.

-Copy the `.env.example` file as `.env`:
+Copy the `.env.example` file as `.env` and add your environment variables:

 ```bash
 cp .env.example .env
 ```

-And add your environment variables.

 Run the following command to build (client + server):